 In IFS, every part has a positive intention – it only wants to help us – even if its actions are currently counterproductive.
 There is never any reason to fight with or try to eliminate a part: any “negative” or “self-sabotaging” parts are like wayward children who have lost their way.
 As an IFS-trained therapist, my job is to help you, the client, access your Self and – from a place of courage, compassion and curiosity – come to understand and heal your parts, creating a harmonious, happy, high-functioning Internal Family System.

-Recently, IFS has begun popping up everywhere, from the bestselling memoir by Queer Eye’s Jonathan Van Ness to an essay on Oprah.com by Elizabeth Gilbert of Eat Pray Love fame to podcasts by Alanis Morissette and Van Ness to Gwyneth Paltrow’s lifestyle site Goop.
+References to IFS are popping up everywhere, on NPR “Ever Felt So Stressed You Didn’t Know What To Do?”, the bestselling memoir by Queer Eye’s Jonathan Van Ness, an essay on Oprah.com by Elizabeth Gilbert of Eat Pray Love fame and podcasts by Alanis Morissette and Van Ness to Gwyneth Paltrow’s lifestyle site Goop.
 British cartoonist Mardou is publishing an ongoing series of comics about it.
 Pioneering neuroscientist Ed Boyden recently revealed that although he has devoted his professional life to studying the brain using optogenetics (genetically modifying animals so their neurons can be controlled with light), he studies his own mind using IFS therapy.

 The originator of IFS, Richard Schwartz, PhD., likes to joke that he is planning to rewrite the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) – psychiatry’s “bible” – to explain the basis of each disorder in non-pathologizing terms of protectors and exiles, thereby challenging the dominant “chemical imbalance” view.